Rayluo-mila/understanding-metric-learning/README.md

     - `use_vectorized_training_env`: Whether to use vectorized training environments.
     - `noise_source`: The type of noise setting.
         - For state-based DMC, choose from `[noise, random_proj]`, which stands for IID Gaussian noise and IID Gaussian noise with random projection, respectively.
-        - For pixel-based DMC, choose from `[none, images_gray, images, video_gray, video, noise]`, which stands for clean background, natural images background (grayscale and colored), natural video background (grayscale and colored), and IID Gaussian noise, respectively.
+        - For pixel-based DMC, choose from `[none, images_gray, images, video_gray, video, noise]`, which stands for clean background, natural images background (grayscale and colored), natural video background (grayscale and colored), and IID Gaussian noise (per-pixel), respectively.
     - `noise_dim`: The dimension of the noise vector in state-based IID Gaussian noise (with / without random projection).
     - `noise_std`: The standard deviation of the noise in state-based IID Gaussian noise (with / without random projection).
     - `agent.encoder_post_processing`: In default, pixel-based settings use encoder with LayerNorm while state-based settings use an encoder without LayerNorm.
 Set to `no_layer_norm` for pixel-based environments, and `layer_norm` for state-based environments if you want to use the other setting.